Volume 20, 2014 Annual

 Dear Governor Quinn and Comptroller Topinka:

-The current financial reporting process is overly reliant on errors and omissions being identified through the external post-audit process.
-Financial reporting errors should be avoided or minimized at the front end of the process - at the agencies - before the external post-audit process even begins.
-My audit process will never conclude in a timely manner as long as misstatements and restatements of financial information remain prevalent.
-In conjunction with the June 30, 2012 Statewide financial audit, we conducted financial audits of 25 agencies of the State’s primary government.
-During the course of those audits, we identified a total of 22 material weaknesses and 27 significant deficiencies at 17 of those agencies (see Finding 12-2 in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards).
-Restatements were required at two agencies for correction of prior period errors, for a total adjustment of over $210 million.
-In addition, misstatements were identified at six different agencies, with adjustments ranging from a low of $184,000 to a high of $402 million.
+I would be remiss, however, in leaving you with the impression that issues related to the State’s financial reporting process have been resolved.
+You may recall my communication to you of last June 20 in which I expressed concern that the current financial reporting process is overly reliant on errors and omissions being identified through the external post-audit process.
+Unfortunately, this continues to be the case.
+In conjunction with the June 30, 2013 Statewide financial audit, we conducted financial audits of 24 agencies of the State’s primary government.
+During the course of those audits, we identified a total of 14 material weaknesses and 15 significant deficiencies at 11 of those agencies (see Finding 2013-002 in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards).
+A restatement was required at one agency for correction of a prior period error, for a total adjustment of nearly $12 million.
+In addition, misstatements were identified at six different agencies, with adjustments ranging from a low of $11.5 million to a high of $202 million.

 WILLIAM G. HOLLAND